Hormone replacement therapy (HRT)

 How long to take HRT for?

-The recommendation is that the duration of HRT usage is individualised.
-This will obviously be dependent on each woman’s circumstances.
-The discussion within a menopause clinic will involve the following factors:
+The recommendation for hormone therapy for women is to individualise the duration of usage based on each woman’s circumstances.
+This decision is made through discussions within a menopause clinic, taking into account the following factors:

 - What benefits have been achieved.